 Our tragic fault is that we try too hard to be fair, sometimes to our own disadvantage.
 And I would not want it any other way.
 We have a left and a far-left, a right and a far-right and everything in-between.
 We are an active open society where people voice their opinions, sometimes irritatingly so.
 We are a young modern state built on the ruins of our ancient kingdoms, and have much to correct, but I don’t think that a descent into fascism is on our horizon.

 The “fragility of the Israeli democracy” that Sternhell claims was exposed by the bomb that was set to maim him as he entered his home in 2008 was no more and no less than a Jewish act of terrorism, similar to the killing of Emil Grunzweig, Prime Minister Rabin, and the attacks on Arabs by Baruch Goldstein and Ami Popper.
-The ideologies that lie behind such acts of terror need to be uprooted from within us, but these acts do not imply that our democracy is fragile or on the verge of collapse any more than the assassination of Lincoln foretold any decline of democracy in the USA.
+These murders are horrible but they do not imply that our democracy is fragile or on the verge of collapse any more than the assassination of Lincoln foretold any decline of democracy in the USA.

 It feels to me that Sternhell’s fear mongering, such as proclaiming that we are becoming fascist, is a cynical attempt to convince the moral and caring citizens of Israel that his way of thinking is the correct way of thinking, and that the voices on the right are not legitimate as they shout out their disagreement with the left and sometimes become violent.
 This violence is never acceptable, but is not his name-calling (fascist) a similar attempt to silence the center and right sides of the political spectrum?